ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 1. Change the Visualization to a Heat map

 > Note -
-> We see the same thing in this graphinc with some data being (blank).
+> We see the same thing in this graphic with some data being (blank).
+Again, we could assume that a blank is a zero, but for more accurate analysis we should clean up the data and update the blnk to a 0 (zero).

-**The Churn Analysis Tab Should now look like this**
+**The Churn Analysis tab should look like this**

 ![](cmedia/image68.png)